somdipdey/Arabic-To-Roman-Numerals-In-Java/README.md

 ## src/TestsForRomanNumeralConversion
 is the sub folder containing all the java files to test the execution of the solution

-## Note:
-Compile and run the Program.java and other associated .java files in src/MainRomanNumeralConversionProgram to see the solution in action.
-Compile and run the Program.java and other associated .java files in src/TestsForRomanNumeralConversion to perform tests to check quality of the solution.

-## Coding Kata - Roman Numerals
+# The Challenge Solved Here -> Coding Kata - Roman Numerals
 In whatever language you prefer, write a class that implements the following interface (example given in Java):
 	public interface RomanNumeralGenerator {

 	   public String generate(int number);

 	}

 	For example, see the following sample inputs and outputs:

 	1 = “I”

 	5 = “V”

 	10 = “X”

 	20 = “XX”

 	3999 = “MMMCMXCIX”

 	----------------------------------------------------------
 	----------------------------------------------------------